 - Contacts within the departments for students with disabilities and chronic illnesses

 Each deaprtment has a point of contact responsible for handling the academic affairs of students with disabilities and chronic illnesses.
-Please see this list of the respective contacts within each of TUM’s 13 schools and colleges.
+Please see this list of the respective contacts within our TUM Schools and Departments.

 - Barrier-Free Access

 Barrier-free entrances and handicap-accessible toilets on the TUM main campus.

 Information regarding access to the TUM libraries as well as contact addresses.

 - Equal Opportunity - Study abroad

 Study abroad or internship abroad with physical impairment or with child – is it possible?